UBC-MDS/DSCI532_GROUP104_Movies/proposal.md

 ### 1. Motivation and Purpose

 Investing in the movie business is like gambling: it may sound glamorous but can be very risky.
 People sink billions into the movie business each year, fancied by the glam of movies.
-But most movies lose money according to a recent post [1].
+However, most movies lose money according to a recent post [1].
 This year, Disney alone announced a 170 million USD loss after X-Men: Dark Phoenix [2].
 Investors should calm down and study the movie market before diving into the business.
 Knowing more about the directors' reputation and experience, Investors can make better decisions on their investments.
-To help investors choose the best candidate directors, we propose creating a data visualization app to organize and visualize the facts of directors.
-With our app, the investor can select a movie genre to find out the top 50 experienced directors of that genre in a given time frame, and then review and compare individual director's statistics by filtering.
+To help investors choose the best candidate directors and related study in movie industry, we propose creating a data visualization app to organize and visualize the facts of directors.
+With our app, the investors and scholars can select a movie genre to find out the top 50 experienced directors of that genre in a given time frame, and then review and compare individual director's statistics by filtering.

 ### 2. Description of the data